Are all mugshots public records? Learn more about mugshots, public records and what you can do to clean up your online image today.

-You can hunt for a person’s name, case number, or home address.
+You can hunt online for a person’s name, case number, or home address.

-Moreso, you can even obtain copies of transcripts from that person’s hearing and trial (Florida only).
-Additionally, you can scour the internet for bankruptcy matters using the national database called PACER.
+What’s more: you can even obtain copies of transcripts from your hearing and trial (Florida only).
+Additionally, you can use the internet to find bankruptcy info using the national database called PACER.

-Our judicial system expects transparency by the federal constitution.
+Our justice system helps ensure transparency, as demanded by the Constitution.
 Any attempt to hold mugshots privately would end in lawsuits by those affected.

-Nevertheless, back in in 2016, a federal court ordered that federal mugshots are no longer regularly and as accessible under the federal FOIA.
+That said, a 2016 federal court ruling ordered federal mugshots to be no longer accessible under the federal FOIA.
 However, this did not change much.

-Some states have enacted legislation in order to limit the number of released mugshots prior to a conviction.
-One of these states today is New Jersey.
+Some states have passed laws to limit the number of mugshots prior to a conviction.
+One of these states is New Jersey.

 The entire idea of public records is to bypass the government from collecting money from people.
-Also to restrict abusing their power.
+It’s also to restrict the abuse of power.

-However, it also may still create harm in the digital era we are experiencing today.
-The internet goes both ways, people want to be able to locate whatever information they want.
-But when the information makes them look bad there is an uproar, total catch-22.
+The internet goes both ways: people want to be able to locate whatever information they want.
+But when the information makes them look bad, there is an uproar.

-As citizens of the United States, we have the freedom to identify problems and freedom of expression.
+As U. S. citizens, we have the freedom to identify problems and express ourselves almost without limit.

 Remove Free Public Criminal Record Checks

-Mugshot posts normally begin to surface online after roughly two weeks after the arrest.
-Approaching these mugshot publications immediately provides you with leverage while working to remove criminal documents from public records
+Mugshots normally begin to surface online at about two weeks after the arrest.
+Approaching these mugshot publications immediately provides you leverage while helping to remove criminal documents from public records.

-Throughout advanced background checks, it is possible that your criminal history will reveal itself.
-Websites such as WhitePages or Spokeo reveal everything from your name, criminal history, relatives, home addresses, etc.
+With advanced background checks, it is possible that your criminal history will one day reveal itself.
+Websites such as WhitePages or Spokeo reveal everything from your name, criminal history, relatives, home addresses, and more.